-For young people who transition to post 18, the provision of an EHC Plan or assessment for a Plan, will only be required where the young person needs longer in education or training than their peers to achieve their outcomes and make a transition into adulthood.
+For young people who transition to post 18, who have special educational needs, the provision of an EHC Plan or assessment for a Plan, may be required in order for the young person to achieve their outcomes.

 The Local Authority will need to consider whether still being in education or training will enable the young person to progress and achieve those outcomes and help them prepare for adulthood.

 Young people who no longer need to remain in formal education or training will not require an EHC Plan and therefore the Plan will be ceased.